5045 Nine Mile Rd – Remus MI 49340

 In 1903 Father Bernard Kettmann, skillful as a carpenter, supervised and helped to build the school, a brick structure that was considered very beautiful at that time.
 It consisted of two classrooms on the east half of this two-story building, with the Sisters’ convent and chapel on the west side.
 A proud parish opened its school in 1904 with Sisters of Mercy in charge.
 Sister Mary Helena was the first principal.

 Many still remember Father Abels time at St. Michael’s.
-The parish grounds embraced an old rectory, a barn, the brick school and outdoor toilets.
+The parish grounds embraced an old rectory, a barn, the brick school and outdoor toilets, you know, a composting toilet.
 Two rows of sheds across the road, east from the four corners.
 The sheds offered shelter for the horses while parishioners attended Mass.
 Also a place to take care of children who misbehaved in church!
 Father Abel was the last priest to own a horse and buggy, as well as the first to have a car.

 Father William Schueller was pastor of St. Michael’s from 1914 to March 1924.
 It was during this time a cyclone did much damage to the steeple of the church and extensive repairs were needed.